klausdetlev/bino/README.md

     std::pair
     std::tuple

-In case of vector and array, internal memory-layout is used to speed up reading and writing if possible
+In case of vector and array, internal memory-layout is used to speed up reading and writing if possible.
 Usage:

 Given an object A of type T.